kuso-clan/kuso-clan.github.io/README.md

 * * * find way to opt sc/spotify embeds -.-
 * * * double check js
 * * * preload/fetchpriority
+* * * see if you can reuse tab-id's for members that repeat across sections
+* * * add wry to management
 * stats panel popup from bottom ? idk theres just a lot of room